Learning Groups

 To develop innovative, Christ-centred educational opportunities for learners to explore and embrace God's unique purpose.

-We aim to inspire every student to become a passionate learner who reaches towards their personal best while continually seeking out opportunities to grow.
-Our goal is that students leave HCOS having developed the skills and tools to remain discerning lifelong learners.
+We aim to inspire every member of our community to be passionate learners who reach towards their personal best while continually seeking opportunities to grow.

-One of the definitions of integrity is the quality or state of being complete or undivided.
-We believe this wholeness can only be found in Christ.
-Our desire for our students and, by extension their families, is to walk in the fullness of an authentic relationship with Christ within a supportive community that prays together, challenges each other and shares life together.
+We believe wholeness is found in Christ.
+Our desire is for people to walk in the fullness of an authentic relationship with Christ within a supportive community that prays together, challenges each other, and shares life together.

 The vision statements below outline the current and future objectives of HCOS.
 They are intended as a guide to support future strategic planning, by addressing what we aim to do and hope to become as a school.
 Each Vision Statement is focused on our relationship to or development of the following areas: